ndrplz/self-driving-car/project_4_advanced_lane_finding/README.md

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I find that the more delicate aspect of the pipeline is the first step, namely the binarization of the input frame.
+Indeed, if that step fails, most of successive steps will lead to poor results.
+The bad news is that this part is implemented by thresholding the input frame, so we let the correct value of a threshold be our single-point of failure.
+This is *bad*!
+Being currently 2017, I think a CNN could be employed to successfully make this step more robust.
+Some datasets like [Synthia](http://synthia-dataset.net/) should hopefully  provide enough lane marking annotation to train a deep network.
+I must try this later :-)